MordorsElite/Minecraft-Files/README.md

 ## \mods

-Mods I use in my 1.18.0 fabric server
+Mods I use in my 1.18.1 fabric server.
+Servux is required for seed specific minihud features to work and carpet-extra for some tweakeroo features

 ## \worldfiles